caltechlibrary/pubarchiver/README.md

 `microarchiver` will print informational messages as it works.
 To reduce messages to only warnings and errors, use the argument `-q` (or `/q` on Windows).
 Also, output is color-coded by default unless the `-C` argument (or `/C` on Windows) is given; this argument can be helpful if the color control sequences create problems for your terminal emulator.

 If given the `-@` argument (`/@` on Windows), this program will output a detailed trace of what it is doing, and will also drop into a debugger upon the occurrence of any errors.
 The debug trace will be written to the given destination, which can be a dash character (`-`) to indicate console output, or a file path.

+If given the -V argument (/V on Windows), this program will print version information and exit without doing anything else.

 ### Return values